Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 4. Veggies

-Vegetation makes up about 65% of a snapping turtle’s diet.
+Vegetation can comprise about 65% of an adult wild snapping turtle’s diet.
 While wild snappers dine on algae and wild plants, your pet turtle can enjoy household leafy greens.
 Celery, lettuce, and carrots all make great foods for pet snapping turtles.
+Alternatively, if your pet resides in your backyard pond (a recommendation for most adults), they would spend their days grazing on the algae and plants in your pond.

 How Much Should You Feed Your Snapping Turtle?